American cuisine: Native American origins: American cuisine before 1600

-Native Americans utilized a number of cooking methods in early American cuisine that have been blended with the methods of early Europeans to form the basis of what is now American cuisine.
+Native Americans used many cooking methods in early American cuisine that were blended with those of early Europeans, forming the basis of what is now American cuisine.
 Nearly all regions and subregions of the present-day cuisine have roots in the foodways of Native Americans, who lived in tribes numbering in the thousands.
-Prior to 1600, native peoples lived off the land in very diverse bioregions and had done so for thousands of years, often living a nomadic life where their diet changed with the season.
+Before 1600, native peoples lived off the land across very diverse bioregions and had done so for thousands of years, often leading a nomadic life in which their diet changed with the seasons.

 Many practiced a form of agriculture revolving around the Three Sisters, the rotation of beans, maize, and squash as staples of their diet.
 In the East, this was documented as early as the 1620s in Of Plimoth Plantation, evidenced by the pages William Bradford wrote regarding Squanto, who showed them the traditional regional method of burying a fish or eel in a mound with seeds for maize to improve the soil; this itself is also part of the widely practiced phenomenon of companion planting.

-Wild game was equally a staple of nearly every tribe: generally, deer, elk, and bison were staples, as were rabbits and hare.
+Wild game was equally a staple of nearly every tribe: generally, deer, elk, and bison were staples, as were rabbits and hares.
 The Cherokee of the Southern Appalachians used blowguns made of an indigenous type of bamboo to hunt squirrels.

 Northern tribes like the Ojibwe of what is now the state of Michigan and the peoples of the Wabanaki of what is now the state of Maine would stalk and hunt moose, whereas their Southern counterparts, like the Choctaw or Catawba, hunted snapping turtles and other testudines, possums, and young alligators in the subtropical swamps of Louisiana and South Carolina.

-Many tribes would preserve their meat in the form of pemmican, needed on long journeys or to survive harsh winters.
+Many tribes would preserve their meat as pemmican, which was needed on long journeys or to survive harsh winters.